-It is what it is, my friend.
-It’s the worst betrayal in marriage, it may be the worst thing your husband could ever do to you…but it’s what happened.
-The sooner you can accept that it is what it is, the sooner you can move on and create a better, more meaningful, happier life!
+It is what it is.
+These aren’t the most comforting words in the world, are they?
+But it’s the truth.
+And the sooner you can accept the truth, the quicker you will begin to heal.
+Part of accepting the truth might be learning Why He Had an Affair and How to Recover.
+Your husband’s leaving may be the worst betrayal in marriage and it may be the worst thing your husband could ever do to you…but it’s what happened.
+The sooner you can accept that it is what it is, the sooner you can move on and create a better, more meaningful, happier life.

 Realize that his leaving isn’t a direct reflection on you

 More importantly, remember that your husband left you for another woman because of his problems – which aren’t a reflection of you!
 It’s not that you’re not good enough, or she’s a better woman.
-To survive your breakup, keep reminding yourself that your husband left you because he has his own issues.
+To be able to say “my husband left me for another woman” and survive, keep reminding yourself that your husband left you because he has his own issues.

 Stop comparing yourself to the other woman

 She probably has strengths that you don’t have and weaknesses that you don’t have.
 If it makes you feel better, make a list of your strengths and her weaknesses, and read them when you feel down on yourself.
 But, I think it’s better not to compare yourself to the other woman at all.
-Surviving a breakup is about moving onwards and upwards, about healing and personal growth.
+Surviving when your husband left you for another woman is about moving onwards and upwards, about healing and personal growth.
 It doesn’t matter who or what she is…what matters is that you have a life to recreate!

-Spend time with women who survived their marriage breakups
+Spend time with women who survived when their husbands walked out

 Ask your friends and family members if they know a woman whose husband left her.
 If she survived her breakup – and is stronger, happier, and healthier – spend time with her.
 Ask if you can buy her a coffee; learn how she overcame pain of his cheating.
 Soak up her courage, health, and wisdom!